 To promote and honor the centennial of the National Parks, President Obama and Secretary of the Interior Sally Jewell authorized the creation of an IMAX film showcasing these beautiful and irreplaceable places.
-As a partner in the film, we were afforded the opportunity to speak directly to the viewers about our Zero-Landfill Initiative and inspire them to help us reach the landmark goal of ending garbage in the parks forever.
+As a partner on the film, we were afforded the opportunity to speak directly to the viewers about our Zero Landfill Initiative and inspire them to help us reach the landmark goal of ending garbage in the parks forever.

-Along with our boots-on-the-ground efforts in the parks themselves, another cornerstone of our plan to raise awareness of the problem and change behaviors was talking with our most receptive and energetic audience: kids.
-Partnering with Google and National Geographic, we helped create a curriculum teachers could implement in the classroom to teach sustainability and environmental responsibility, and their value to these places we all cherish.
+Along with our boots-on-the-ground efforts in the parks themselves, another cornerstone of our plan to raise awareness of the problem and change behavior was talking with our most receptive and energetic audience: kids.
+Partnering with Google and National Geographic, we helped create a curriculum teachers could implement in the classroom to teach sustainability and environmental responsibility and their value to these places we all cherish.